-Amazing Location with Free Parking
+Amazing Location with Free Parking for Direct Bookings

-Set in a historic building that was originally a 13th-century Franciscan convent, Grand Hotel Portovenere overlooks the small port right opposite Palmaria Island, less than 5 minutes’ walk away from where boats depart for the Cinque Terre.
+Set in a historic building that was originally a 17th-century Franciscan convent, Grand Hotel Portovenere overlooks the small port right opposite Palmaria Island, less than 5 minutes’ walk away from where boats depart for the Cinque Terre.

 If you think that such a privileged and strategic position comes at the cost of having no parking for your car, this is not the case here!
 Portovenere is actually accessible by car, and the hotel has its own on-site garage parking.